strawdar/eth2-validator-playbook/README.md

 Post-Playbook Stuff
 -------------------
 - The playbook will not setup your validator keys with Lighthouse.
 This should be done as the `lhvc` user, which can be accessed with the `login-lhvc.sh` convenience script.
-When importing validator keys the value of `--validator-dir` should be `/var/lib/lhvc`.
+When importing validator keys the value of `--datadir` should be `/var/lib/lighthouse`.
 - If you want to setup graffiti for a POAP, modify the command in the systemd file at `/etc/systemd/system/lighthouse-beacon-node.service`.
 - None of the new systemd services are configured to start on boot.
 Services that people probably want to enable at boot:
     - `geth.service`